lgheric/display-server-info/readme.txt

 If everything is all right, you will see the "Server Information" widget under the dashboard "At a Glance" widget.

 == Screenshots ==
-1. Server Info
+1. Dashboard Server Info
-2. More Info
+2. Admin Bar Server Info
+3. Footer Server Info
+4. More Page
+5. Setting Page
+6. Phpinfo
+7. Shortcode Use Case

 == Changelog ==

-= 1.1.0 =

-= 1.0.2 =
+= 2.0.0 =
-* Update readme.txt.
-Add a short description of the plug-in and update the value of "Tested up to".
+* Code refactored to object-oriented
+* Added new feature: Display server information in the upper right corner of the management bar
+* Added new feature: Display server information in the footer
+* Added more pages: Display more server information, PHP information and database information
+* Added configuration page: Configure whether to display in the dashboard, top management bar and footer
+* Added shortcode support: Server information can be called in posts and pages

 = 1.0.1 =
 * Initial version